corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 * Any datasets older than 24 hours should be automatically deleted.
 More recent ones should be kept accessible. <details><summary>Hint</summary>Use the `find` command on the folder containing the datasets.
 It has options to filter by date/time last modified, and an option to delete the files it finds.
 The `DATA_FOLDER` environment variable will tell you where the datasets are stored.</details>
 <br>

+When you think your cronjob is working, check!
+Either look at the "dataset generated" timestamp on the website, or check the logs in `/var/spool/mail/ec2-user`.

 ## Part 2

 *If you haven't finished "Automation Part 1" yet, do so before starting the next steps*